act-rules/act-rules.github.io/_rules/focusable-element-has-visible-focus-f4e323.md

 ## Assumptions

 The definition of [focus indicator][] is based on the tree order but users are likely to perceive relationship based on position on the rendered page.
-If these are greatly different, the rule will produce incorrect results.
+If these are different, the rule may produce incorrect results.
+Notably, if styling is used to mimic a table layout where focus indicators are located in the same "column", the definition won't detect these as [focus indicators][focus indicator] and the rule will produce incorrect results.

 ## Accessibility Support